 8. TERM AND TERMINATION

 8.1 Termination – Site Visitors.
-A Site Visitor can terminate its use of the Site at any time by ceasing further use of the Site.
+A Site Visitor may terminate its use of the Site at any time by ceasing further use of the Site.
 DocuSign may terminate your use of the Site and deny you access to the Site in our sole discretion for any reason or no reason, including for violation of these Terms.

 8.2 Term and Termination – Customers.

 8.2.1 Suspension of Access to DocuSign Services.
 In accordance with these Terms, DocuSign may suspend any use of the DocuSign Services, remove any content or disable or terminate any Account or Authorized User that DocuSign reasonably and in good faith believes violates these Terms.
 DocuSign will use commercially reasonable efforts to notify you prior to any such suspension or disablement, unless DocuSign reasonably believes that: (a) it is prohibited from doing so under applicable law or under legal process, such as court or government administrative agency processes, orders, mandates, and the like; or (b) it is necessary to delay notice in order to prevent imminent harm to the DocuSign Services or a third party.
 Under circumstances where notice is delayed, DocuSign will provide the notice if and when the related restrictions in the previous sentence no longer apply.